TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/036 Component Communication.md

 We can define a page URI which includes a single, simple parameter.
 Often just an int or a simple string.
 In that way it is somewhat similar to how we may define routes to endpoints in the Web API.

-We must define the page-directive, and a public property to hold the data:
+We must define the @page-directive, and a public property to hold the data:

 ```razor
 @page "/EditTodo/{id}